Nour61/Melani-Modpack/README.md

 ## Mod list

-* Downloads can be found at the [releases](https://github.com/Alejandro-Sosa/Melani-Modpack/releases).
+* Downloads can be found at [Releases](https://github.com/Alejandro-Sosa/Melani-Modpack/releases).
 Alternatively you can click on the download button to download the latest version of the mod.
-Click on the name of the mod to get redirected to the source page. *Updated atleast weekly, last updated at 31-3-2021*
+Click on the name of the mod to get redirected to the source page.
+All mods are client-side and don't require the server to have it installed.

-The main attraction, behold my mighty list! 🌩️
+The main attraction, behold my mighty list! 🌩️ *Updated weekly, last updated at 31-3-2021*

 ### Performance